Hoff-GLiNet/test1/README.md

 You can go to the link https://github.com/gl-inet/sdk according to the instructions to compile helloworld.ipk.
 Use this package for imagebuilder test.Or use your own ipk and emulate the following steps to build the firmware.

 ## Basic configuration
+All the GL device package configuration is done with the **glinet/images.json** file.
+The following

+	packages: The default packages included in all firmwares
+	profiles: Configuration for each firmware
+	{
+		<image_name>:
+		{
+		    profile: The name of the device.
+Run "make info" for a list of available devices.
+		    version: Firmware version.
+Generates a version file called /etc/glversion and overrides /etc/opk/distfeeds.conf with the version number
+		    imagebuilder: Image builder folder
+		    packages: Packages in the firmware.
+Variables include the default packages.
+Add the package name to include. "-" appended to the package name excludes the package, eg: "-mwan3"
+		    files: Files folder, it allows customized configuration files to be included in images built with Image Generator, all files from the folder will be copied into device's rootfs("/").
+		}
+	}

 **Add ipk packages**